Best Paper Towels of 2021

 We chose the best paper towels and multifold napkins on the market to test side-by-side.
 Our objective testing regime allows us to see which performs the best across important performance indicators including Cleaning Ability, Wet & Dry Strength, Absorbency, and Enjoyment of Use.
 We rate performance based on each, then discuss how they compare.

-In general, a 2-ply paper towel with a thicker and porous construction leads the competition in cleaning ability.
+In general, two-ply construction that is thicker and more porous leads the competition in cleaning ability.
 Most perform rather similarly, with subtle differences.
 It's no surprise that our two favorites for cleaning ability are also top scorers.
 The Bounty and Brawny brands lead the competition.
-In all our tests the softer fibers captured rogue dust, ate away at tough caked on grease, and polished up facets with ease.
+In all our tests, the softer fibers captured rogue dust, ate away at tough caked-on grease, and polished up faucets with ease.
 The thicker construction of both (with Bounty being the thickest) were both able to pick up all the materials in our spread tests.

-The Viva Cloth Performance is another notable mention with fibers that are a bit more coarse than other top contenders, making it less effective at dusting.
+The Viva Multi-Surface is another notable mention with fibers that are a bit more coarse than other top contenders, making it less effective at dusting.
 However, it did just as well as the others in all other tests.
-The Amazon Presto brand did almost as good as the Viva Cloth but left a little smudge behind.
+The Amazon Presto brand did almost as good as the Viva but left a little smudge behind.
 Other traditional brands follow.

 Wet and Dry Strength